webplatform/docs/guides/html_text/index.md

 <syntaxhighlight lang="html5"><p>I was born on the <time datetime="1978-06-27">27<sup>th</sup> June 1978</time>.</p></syntaxhighlight>

-Because you can put whatever you want inbetween the opening and closing tags, you could write this any number of ways, while still keeping the date precise and machine readable:
+Because you can put whatever you want in between the opening and closing tags, you could write this any number of ways, while still keeping the date precise and machine readable:

 <syntaxhighlight lang="html5"><p><time datetime="1978-06-27">June 27 1978 - my birthday</time>.</p></syntaxhighlight>